datarobot/datarobot-user-models/MODEL-METADATA.md

 # Model Metadata
 The `drum` tool has a verb called `push` which requires the usage of a metadata file in your code directory to configure the creation of a DataRobot model.
-## Options for either Training or Inference models
+## Options for either training or inference models
 ### Required Arguments
 * name: a string used as the custom model title, try to make this unique so you can search for it later.